uwescience/software-working-group/JournalClub.md

 # Software Journal Club (SJC)

 ## Background
-Building and using software is an essential part modern scientific research.
+Building and using software is an essential part of modern scientific research.
-With new software technologies being created at an ever rapid pace, it can be challenging for researchers to learn about new capabilities that can enhance their productivity.
+With new software technologies being created at an ever rapid pace, it is challenging for researchers to learn about new capabilities that can enhance their research productivity and effectivenes.
 The Software Journal Club provides a community and resources for learning about software technologies, best practices, and applications.
 Our vision is that software should be treated as a kind of literature that should